Viejas Group of Capitan Grande Band of Mission Indians: Reservations

 In 1875, the Viejas Band shared the Capitan Grande Reservation along with the Barona Group of Capitan Grande Band of Mission Indians, which consisted of lands in and around the present day El Capitan Reservoir.
-The El Capitan Reservoir, forcibly purchased from the two tribes to provide water for San Diego, submerged what habitable land existed on the reservation.
+El Capitan Reservoir, forcibly purchased from the two tribes to provide water for San Diego, submerged what habitable land existed on the reservation.
 The two tribes jointly control this reservation.
 It is undeveloped but serves as an ecological preserve.

 The Viejas Reservation (32°51′01″N 116°41′33″W), also known as the Baron Long Reservation, is a federal Indian reservation located in San Diego County, California, in the Cuyamaca Mountains near Alpine.
 After the band was displaced from Capitan Grande, this new reservation was created by executive order in 1934.
 The reservation is about 1609 acre large.
 Approximately 289 of the 394 enrolled members live on the reservation.

 The reservation is home to scrub oaks and chaparral.
 The name "Viejas" comes from the Spanish name for their land, "El Valle de Las Viejas" or "The Valley of the Old Women."
 In 1973, 121 of the 127 enrolled members lived on the reservation.